Prince Edward County’s restored, Victorian-era hotel has a modern Annex that’s perfect for a private getaway

-At 6,800-square-feet, The Annex is set behind The Royal Hotel on the spot once occupied by the Prince Edward County hotel’s original, and long-since demolished, stables.
+At 6,800 square feet, The Annex is set behind The Royal Hotel in Picton.
+The location was once occupied by the original stables of the Prince Edward County hotel, which have since been demolished.
 “Unlike the heritage structure of the hotel, nothing of the original stables building remained, so we decided that it was essential to create a contrast between The Royal and this auxiliary building,” says Petricone.
 The result is a mix of street-level gallery/exhibition space and five second-floor guest rooms imagined with longer, lingering stays in mind (each has a wet bar and toaster oven, some have dining and sitting areas).
 It’s also a design feat – think a contemporary reiteration of cocoon-like coziness.

 “The exterior is our clean and modern interpretation of a barn,” says The Royal general manager Sol Korngold.
 “The unfettered lines and uniform materials allow the building to stand out.
 It’s a modern approach that moves away from the hotel’s Victorian history and follows a more Scandinavian sensibility.”
 Inside, hyper-mod meets hygge for a mashup that is dynamic.
 Clean lines and concrete floors share the space with plush drapery, tactile chandeliers crafted from industrial wool-felt, custom quilts hung behind headboards and wide-weave rugs that layer in softness underfoot.
 Walnut panels in rich toffee shades act as room dividers.